vitessio/website/content/en/docs/reference/vreplication.md

 aliases: ['/docs/advanced/vreplication/']
 ---

-VReplication is a core component of vitess that can be used to compose many features.
+VReplication is a core component of Vitess that can be used to compose many features.
 It can be used for the following use cases:

 * **Resharding**: Legacy workflows of vertical and horizontal resharding.